adding value at apa

 We have a low risk approach to business, with the large majority of our revenue currently derived from long term take or pay contracts with highly creditworthy counterparties and from regulated assets.
 Pipeline expansions are also generally underpinned by long term customer contracts or approved access arrangements.
 Growth opportunities and investments are funded with a mix of free cash flow, debt and equity, and in a way that maintains our investment grade credit ratings.

 |by Contract Type||by Customer Credit Rating|

 |by Customer Industry Segment|

 APA had just 6 employees, a portfolio of $1 billion of assets and a market capitalisation of half a billion dollars when we listed in June 2000.
 Now, we are Australia’s leading natural gas infrastructure business.
-We now own and/or operate over $19 billion of assets [link to asset map], have a permanent employee base of over 1,600 people throughout Australia and are one of Australia’s top 30 listed companies with a market capitalisation of over $10 billion.
+We now own and/or operate over $20 billion of assets [link to asset map], have a permanent employee base of over 1,600 people throughout Australia and are one of Australia’s top 50 listed companies with a market capitalisation of around $10 billion.

 Our 15,000 plus kilometre gas transmission pipeline network connects every major gas supply source in Australia with commercial markets.
 We are particularly proud of the interconnected gas grid system that spans over 7,500 kilometres on Australia’s east coast providing seamless and flexible transportation and other services for customers.

 APA has three types of growth that we pursue – organic growth in response to our customers’ needs; mergers and acquisitions, particularly assets that are/can be connected to our assets; and large, greenfield projects.
 We maintain our balance sheet to ensure that we are able to fund these growth opportunities within the parameters that see us consistently retain our BBB and Baa2 investment grade credit ratings.